andreadaru/ELF_AnalyserAndPlot/README.md

  - Create association between basin/s and atom/s;
  - Divide in different files the interactions between atoms and values in each point;
  - Clean useless interaction (the ones that don't suffer variations);
- - Plot with lines the values in a graph, giving different options about the elboration.
+ - Plot with lines the values in a graph, giving different options about the elaboration.

 #### *Ideas and future improvements in the subsequent versions:*